-At Christ Church Infants (CCI) our curriculum has been designed to ensure that every child can ‘Live life to the full’ by offering engaging, enquiry based, learning experiences built upon our vision and 6 Christian values.
+At Christ Church Infants (CCI) our curriculum has been designed to ensure that every child can ‘Live life to the full’ by offering engaging, enquiry based, learning experiences from their individual starting points built upon our vision and 6 Christian values.

 Through the information gathered from all stakeholders across our school community we have identified the main drivers for our curriculum as: caring and respecting ourselves and the environment.
 Equipping every child with the skills they need to be successful lifelong learners.
 Providing the opportunity to ignite their passions and broaden their strengths through a rich, varied and engaging enquiry based curriculum drawing on local, national and global inspiration.
 These identified curriculum drivers fit under the three parts of our vision.

 - Skills and understanding to be a responsible member of the community

 - Showing compassion through putting the needs of others before their own

 - Knowing how to keep themselves and others safe in the community

 - To develop life-long learning skills such as perseverance and mental resilience